aaryan7766/Analysis_of_Instahyre_website/README.md

 -  The demand for tech talent is expected to increase as more companies continue to digitize their operations and expand their online presence.

+## Challenges Faced
+---
+- Data Scrapping and uses of BeautifulSoup and Selenium
+- Data Cleaning such as fill null value with sutiable values
+- Data Modeling in Sql
+- Adding KPI's in the Excel-Dashboard